Course Title: Compliance Law

 Course Title: Practical Compliance Applications

-Course Description: This is a 2 week course designed for directors of compliance branch (DCB) and compliance officers (CO) who perform compliance work.
-Students will be taught the “practical applications” of selecting and processing seizures and injunctions.
+Course Description: This course is designed for Directors of Compliance Branch (DCB) and Compliance Officers (CO) who perform compliance work.
+Students will be taught the “practical applications” of preparing and processing seizures and injunction actions.
 This course is designed in two parts.
 The first part will focus on the decision making process involved in selecting an appropriate course of action.
 The second part of the course will focus on providing the practical, hands-on experience of processing seizure and injunction actions, including but not limited to: preparation, monitoring, and trial/post-trial activities.
 The instructional strategies used in the course include lectures, demonstrations, “hands-on” exercises and case studies.
 Students are expected to prepare seizure and injunction case initiation memos and legal documents.

 Upon completion of the course, the participant will be able to: